Joe-noh/bird-strike/README.md

 Simple CUI Twitter Client

-This repostory does not contain the consumer key.
+This repository does not contain the consumer key.
 Edit key/consumer.yaml if you wanna try.